 I also offer FREE resources for yoga teachers who want to boost their career and attract private clients here: www.buildyouryogabiz.com/blueprint and a FREE 3-part video called the Yoga Retreat Blueprint to give you the tools to host your own retreat one day here: www.buildyouryogabiz.com/retreatblueprint

 If you are interested in participating in one of my retreats in Thailand, or my 200 hours Yoga Alliance Certified Yoga Teacher Training in Ubud, Bali sign up here at Yogaeastwest.com.
 At East+West, we combine having an Indian Master with a Western Teacher such as myself, creating a luxurious ashram experience in eco-resorts in the most exotic locations around the world.
+Check out our website to begin your career as a yoga teacher!

 Connect with Shayna Hiller